pedropaf/saas-ecom/README.md

 5. Create your database, and add the connection string to Web.config.
 By default is using SQL Compact.

 **Contributions and feedback is very welcome.**

-## Roadmap

-For future releases these is a list of features that it would be nice to support:

-* Paypal subscriptions.
-* Add unit tests.
-* Support multiple subscriptions per user.
-* Cancel subscriptions individually.
-* Upgrade / downgrade subscription.
-* Social Logins: Register using your facebook / twitter / google account?
-* MailChimp Integration
-* Move copy to Resx files and add translations.

 ## Libraries used